-The bar focused not only on seasonality and sourcing local ingredients, but is also enacting a closed-loop policy for the venue — think foraging, bee keeping, solar panels and a composting worm farm to boot.
+The bar focused not only on seasonality and sourcing local ingredients, but also enacting a closed-loop policy — think foraging, beekeeping, solar panels and a composting worm farm to boot.
 And, to really solidify its position as a neighbourhood champion, it had an alcove dog area with leash hooks and a gas fire for winter.